rsyncOSX/mydocsy/content/en/docs/parameters/_index.md

 lastmod = "2023-12-18"
 +++

-{{< alert >}}

-RsyncUI implements a few default parameters which are fine for synchronize data.
-The actual default parameters used in tasks are depended upon executing rsync over *network connection* or to *local attached discs*.
+RsyncUI provides default parameters for data synchronization.
+However, the actual default parameters used in tasks are determined by whether the rsync operation is performed over a network connection or to a local attached disk.

-{{< /alert >}}
+**User Parameter Management**

-The user can remove default parameters if required.
-Parameters to rsync are saved by task including a local ssh parameter on the task.
+Users can modify default parameters as needed.
+Parameters to rsync are stored in tasks, including a local ssh parameter.
 The local ssh parameter overrides a global ssh parameter if set.

-{{< alert >}}
+**SSH Key Handling**

-If using default ssh-key values and no info about ssh-keys in RsyncUI, RsyncUI append the parameter `-e ssh` to the rsync command to ensure data is tunneled and encrypted by ssh.
-The above applies if destination is a remote server only and to restore data as well.
+If default ssh-key values are used and no information about ssh-keys is provided in RsyncUI, the parameter `-e ssh` is appended to the rsync command to ensure data is tunneled and encrypted using ssh.
+This applies only to remote servers and data restoration.

-{{< /alert >}}

-### Ssh parameters by task
+**Task-Specific SSH Parameters**

-The by task ssh parameters overrides global ssh parameters set in the user config.
+Task-specific ssh parameters override global ssh parameters set in the user configuration.

-- ssh port, set if ssh uses other port than standard port 22
+- ssh port: Set if ssh uses a port other than the standard port 22.
-- the ssh-keypath and identity file, normally this is `.ssh/id_rsa`, set  only if other keypath and identity file to be used by ssh
+- ssh-keypath and identity file: Normally, these are `.ssh/id_rsa`.
+Set only if other keypath and identity file are to be used by ssh.

-### Adding parameters to rsync
+**Adding Parameters to Rsync**

-To add a parameter to rsync add the parameter in the field.
-RsyncUI enables seven user added parameters.
-Use any of the field to add parameter.
-The user is responsible for adding correct parameter.
-If there is added parameters which rsync dont understand, rsync will throw an error message.
+To add a parameter to rsync, enter it in the corresponding field.
+RsyncUI supports seven user-defined parameters.
+Users can add parameters using any of the fields.
+However, users are responsible for ensuring that the added parameters are correct.
+If an incorrect parameter is added, rsync will generate an error message.

 {{< figure src="/images/rsyncparameters/parameters.png" alt="" position="center" style="border-radius: 8px;" >}}

-Parameters are normally constructed as:
+Parameters are typically constructed as follows:

 - parameter=value
 	- `--exclude-from=/Volumes/home/user/exclude-list.txt`
-- parameter only
-	- `--stats`
-	- `--dry-run`
+- `--stats`: Enables the display of statistics during the synchronization process.
+- `--dry-run`: Executes a simulated synchronization without modifying the files.

-For a full list of parameters to rsync please see the [rsync docs](https://download.samba.org/pub/rsync/rsync.html).
+For a comprehensive list of parameters for rsync, please refer to the [rsync documentation](https://download.samba.org/pub/rsync/rsync.html).

-### Backup switch
+**Backup Switch**

-You can instruct rsync to save changed and deleted files in a separate backup catalog ahead of the change.
-This feature is utilized by setting the following parameters:
+The `rsync` command allows you to instruct it to save modified and deleted files in a separate backup catalog prior to the synchronization process.
+This feature can be enabled by setting the following parameters:

-- `--backup` parameter instructs rsync to save changed files
+- `--backup`: Enables the saving of modified files.
-- `--backup-dir` parameter where to save changed or deleted files before rsync synchronize source and destination
+- `--backup-dir`: Specifies the directory where modified or deleted files should be saved before synchronization.
-	- RsyncUI does suggest a value for the `--backup-dir` but you might set it to whatever you want
+The `RsyncUI` provides a default value for this parameter, but you can customize it as per your requirements.

-Default catalog for backup of `<catalog to synchronize>` relativ to the synchronized catalog is: `../backup_<catalog to synchronize>`
+The default backup catalog for the `<catalog to synchronize>` relative to the synchronized catalog is `../backup_<catalog to synchronize>`.

-### The Verify flag (icon)
+**Verify changes**

-The resulting commandline string is dynamically updated when changing parameters.
-By the `Verify` flag new parameters might be tested before saving.
-The verify executes a `--dry-run` task for verification of parameters.
-The `Verify` is context sensitive.
-If like the `verify` swicth is selected the verify executes a verify.
-And likewise for `synchronize` and `restore` switch.
+The resulting command-line string is dynamically updated when modifying parameters.
+The `Play` icon on the toolbar allows you to test new parameters before saving them.
+The `Play` executes a `--dry-run` task for verification of parameters.
+The `Play` icon is context-sensitive.
+If the `verify` switch is selected, the `Verify` command is executed.
+Similarly, the `synchronize` and `restore` switches execute the corresponding commands.

 {{< figure src="/images/rsyncparameters/verify.png" alt="" position="center" style="border-radius: 8px;" >}}

-Regarding the Verify flag and the `verify` switch is on.
-If there are many files a verify will take some time due to rsync computes the checksum and compares each files by checksum.